ctkelley/MultiPrecisionArrays.jl/README.md

 I may register this in a few weeks so some people who work in this field can play with it.
 Before I do that I need to

 - Complete the documentation
-- Get a first draft of the ArXiv preprint posted
+- Get a first version of the ArXiv preprint posted
 - Get more examples

 I do not plan to announce it on Discourse anytime soon.

 __Please do not make PRs.
 If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__

 Nothing is in final form and I am changing the API, internal structures, exported functions/structs and all kinds of other stuff frequently.
-When/if I register this and announce it, then it will be time for complaints and offers to collaborate.
+When/if I register this and announce it, then it will be time for complaints or unsolicited offers to collaborate.